seanwhs/Tutorials/NextJS/Build-a-Blogsite-with-nextJS16-and-Sanity/Part2-App-Router.md

 TypeScript Generics
 ```

-Generics are templates for types—like labels for boxes.
+Generics are templates for types.

-***

-## Analogy: Labeled Boxes
+Think of them as labels on boxes.

+---

+# The Box Analogy

 Imagine three boxes:

 ```text
 Promise<string>

 Promise<number>

 Promise<{ slug: string }>
 ```

-Each box contains different data:
+When the box opens:

 ```text
 Promise<string>